Travels with a Donkey in the Cévennes: Background

 Stevenson was in his late 20s and still dependent on his parents for support.
-His journey was designed to provide material for publication while allowing him to distance himself from a love affair with an American woman of which his friends and families did not approve and who had returned to her husband in California.
+His journey was designed to provide material for publication while allowing him to distance himself from a love affair with an American woman of which his friends and family did not approve and who had returned to her husband in California.

 Travels recounts Stevenson's 12-day, 200 km solo hiking journey through the sparsely populated and impoverished areas of the Cévennes mountains in south-central France in 1878.
 The terrain, with its barren rocky heather-filled hillsides, he often compared to parts of Scotland.
 The other principal character is Modestine, a stubborn, manipulative donkey he could never quite master.
 It is one of the earliest accounts to present hiking and camping outdoors as a recreational activity.
 It also tells of commissioning one of the first sleeping bags, large and heavy enough to require a donkey to carry.
 Stevenson is several times mistaken for a peddler, the usual occupation of someone traveling in his fashion.
 Some locals are horrified that he would sleep outdoors and suggest it is dangerous to do so because of wolves or robbers.
 Stevenson provides the reader with the philosophy behind his undertaking:

 The Cévennes was the site of a Protestant rebellion around 1702, severely suppressed by Catholic Louis XIV.
 The Protestant insurgents were known as the Camisards.
 Stevenson was Protestant by upbringing, and a non-believer by philosophy.
 Stevenson was well-versed in the history and evokes scenes from the rebellion as he passes through the area of the rebellion during the final days of his trek.
 He notes that the Catholics and the Protestants, at the time of his travels, live peaceably alongside one another, though each community is faithful to its own traditions and its version of the region's history.
 All disapprove equally of a young Catholic man who married a Protestant girl and changed his faith, agreeing that "It's a bad idea for a man to change."
 As for a Catholic priest who left the priesthood and married, the sentiment common to all was that it is wrong to change one's commitments.

 The book appeared the following year, 1879, and is dedicated to his friend Sidney Colvin, an art historian and critic who had befriended him when he was unpublished and seeking to develop a career as a writer.